ARTICLE CATEGORIES

 This DIY is as easy as melting butter on a stovetop.
 Within minutes, you’ll have the perfect addition to your pampering routine.
 Here’s how you make it.

-- Stir in the essential oils.
-Allow it to harden completely (this usually takes several hours, but refrigerating can speed up the process).
+• Stir in the essential oils.
+Transfer to your container of choice.
+Allow to harden completely (this usually takes several hours, but refrigerating can speed up the process).

 Step One: Prepare Your Double Boiler